-Turning the Tool On / Off AWARNING footing and grip the chainsaw firmly with both hands.
+Turning the Tool ON/OFF

+AWARNING Always besure of your footing and grip the chainsaw firmly with both hands.
 The fingers should encircle the handle and the thumb should be wrapped under the handlebar to resist kickback.
 Keep body to the left of the chain line.
 Always keep your left hand on the front handle and your right hand on the rear handle so that your body is to the left of the chain line.
 Never straddle the saw or chain, or lean over past the chain line.